Actual name: Salomon, Solomon, Shlomo.

 Reni surrounded by her cousins Gisi and Uriel Abraham in Düsseldorf, 1924.

-This photo was taken while Mony and his family were visiting his brother Moritz in Düsseldorf.
-I don't know if they were vacationing, had left Turkey and were living in Germany, or were on their way to the South America.
+This photo of Reni with her cousins was taken while Mony and his family were visiting his brother Moritz in Düsseldorf.
+I don't know whether they were vacationing, had left Turkey and were now living in Germany, or were on their way to South America.
 They would immigrate to Argentina at the end of the following year.

 Argentina